-Starring Burt Lancaster, Gene Hackman and Scott Wilson, this movie highlighted skydiving in its earliest of days as it became more commercialized.
-Interestingly, this movie showcased the earliest blueprints of wing suit flying.
-The movie was well ahead of its time and brought many to the sport in its earliest of days.
+Starring Burt Lancaster, Gene Hackman and Scott Wilson, this movie highlighted skydiving in its earliest of days before it became more commercialized.
+Interestingly, it also has the earliest blueprints of wing suit flying.
+This skydiving movie was well ahead of its time and brought many to the sport

 Gypsy Moths Trivia:

-- The skydiving equipment the Gypsy Moths use in the film was sport parachuting state-of-the-art for the late 1960's.
-The three jumpers' gear consisted of Para-Commander main parachutes in "Piggyback" containers and harnesses made by the Pioneer Parachute Company, Pioneer jumpsuits, Bell helmets, Altimaster wrist altimeters, and French-designed and manufactured "Paraboots".
-The goggles they wore were a commercially-available type identical to the Polaroid M-1944 military goggle, their light gloves a commonly-available work or trucker's driving glove.
+The skydiving equipment the Gypsy Moths used in the film was sport parachuting state-of-the-art for the late 1960's.
+The three jumpers' gear consisted of Para-Commander main parachutes in "Piggyback" containers, harnesses made by the Pioneer Parachute Company, pioneer jumpsuits, bell helmets, altimaster wrist altimeters, and French-designed and manufactured "Paraboots".
+The goggles they wore were a commercially-available type, identical to the Polaroid M-1944 military goggle.
+Their light gloves a commonly available work or trucker's driving glove.

 3. James Bond

 OK, OK, technically it's not ONE movie, but the Bond franchise has showcased skydiving A LOT.
 And why wouldn't it?
-Any secret agent worthy of the title should be able to skydive his way into or out of a tricky situation with ease.
+Any secret agent worthy of the title should be able to skydive his way in or out of a tricky situation with ease.
 There is no doubt that Bond movies through the decades have inspired thousands of people to become skydivers.
-Here are a few movie titles and video clips of these epic skydiving scenes.
+Here are a few movie titles and video clips, showing epic skydiving scenes.